MÄRI GUTHARRA- MILINGIMBI ARTISTS

 Milingimbi is an island off the north coast of Arnhem Land some 400 kilometres to the east of Darwin.
 The population of around 1,000 that calls Milingimbi and its outstations home includes about 13 different clan groups.
 Using traditional ochres and white clay, its artists create paintings on bark and canvas, based on the body art applied during religious ceremonies that are still part of everyday life in this small, remote island community.
 It is an art that is informed by the deep cultures of the region and the diversity of those cultures, which have been influenced by their proximity to Indonesia and particularly by a long history of contact with traders from Sulawesi.
 The colours used for art production by the Milingimbi people are associated with the dreamtime Dj’ankawu sisters, who travelled through north east Arnhem Land creating spring water, languages and culture amongst Yolgnu people.

-The exhibition features the work of four senior artists, as well as other artists, from Milingimbi.
+The exhibition featured the work of four senior artists, as well as other mid-career artists, from Milingimbi.

 Joe Dhamanydji is a guardian of cultural knowledge, not all of which can be shared with non-Indigenous people.
 He is the youngest son of renowned artist and cultural leader Tom Djawa.
 He grew up in Milingimbi and has been painting since he was at mission school.
 Joe makes works associated with the buralla (diving duck), yangurra (turtle), gunatdarra (heron), munbirri (catfish), lumba-lumba (emu), yuka (crab), minmindjark (water hole), djanda bininmirr (water goanna) and djalunbu (hollow log coffin).
 He also paints designs associated with the Dja’nkawu Sisters from his mother’s side.